 With an understanding of how humidity hair works, you are on your way to preventing and treating this annoying occurrence!
 Here’s some key steps to keeping things under control when encountering a humid environment:

-1. Make sure your hair is completely dry when you step out into the open air, as still-damp hair will become unraveled far quicker than dry hair.
+- Make sure your hair is completely dry when you step out into the open air, as still-damp hair will unravel far quicker than dry hair.

-3. If all else fails, wear your hair in an updo or ponytail style for complete piece of mind, keeping it tied back and restrained to prevent the constant worry of untamable frizz!
+- If all else fails, wear your hair in an updo or ponytail style for complete peace of mind, keeping it tied back and restrained to prevent the constant worry of untamable frizz!